SigmaST/massive-js/docs/connecting.md

   // never load functions on the blacklist
   functionBlacklist: 'authorizeUser,disableUser',

+  // don't load database functions at all
+  excludeFunctions: true,

   // streamline function return values: a function with a scalar
   // value will return just the scalar instead of an array, etc.
-  enhancedFunctions: true,

-  // don't load database functions at all
-  excludeFunctions: true,

-  // don't load materialized views (required for Postgres < 9.3)
-  excludeMatViews: true
+  enhancedFunctions: true
 }).then(instance => {...});
 ```